 - Try again next year (noble thought, but a student wastes a full year’s time with no assurance on whether or not a seat will be secured the following year)

 - Give up on the idea of becoming a doctor (these were probably never really the true aspirants; rather ones who were dilly-dallying with career options)

 - Think about studying MBBS outside India (and this is the number that is on the rise over the last few years)

-With the present scenario of admission to MBBS in India, the option to pursue MBBS abroad is gradually gaining grounds as more students are realizing the benefit of an international education.
-There are several advantages of having an international medical degree, a fact that can be emphasized on considering that there were over 7000 students who travelled internationally to study medicine.
+With the present scenario of admission to MBBS in India, the option to pursue MBBS abroad is gradually gaining grounds as more students are realizing the benefit of international education.
+There are several advantages of having an international medical degree, a fact that can be emphasized on considering that there were over 7000 students who traveled internationally to study medicine.
 Some of the most common benefits of studying medicine abroad include:

 - No capitation fees

 - Better infrastructure